darinnstathos/configure-ad/README.md

   1. In the Azure Portal, navigate to 'Virtual Machines'
   2. Select 'Client-1'
-  3. Copy the Public IP Address to clipboard (Example shown: [X.X.X,X]
+  3. Copy the Public IP Address to clipboard (Example shown: [20.163.26.26]
   4. Open Remote Desktop Connection (Windows) or Microsoft Remote Desktop (MacOS: can be downloaded from App Store)
   5. Paste the IP address
   6. Log in using the username/password created earlier in step 1.
 In this example, my username is my name: darinstathos